simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

   <figcaption class="figure-caption text-center">Badger 2040W (pic by Pimoroni).</figcaption>
 </figure>

-Porting the code to that should be easy as it also runs MicroPython and the Pimoroni graphics library is the same interface.
+Porting the code to that should be easy as it also runs MicroPython and the Pimoroni graphics library means that the API for handling the screen is pretty much the same.
 For e-ink it would make sense to lose the countdown bar that shows the time to the next update and maybe instead just display the clock time that I expect the next update to happen at.

 Another fun improvement would be to have the device connected to a USB battery pack, and have a relay controlling when the battery pack charges.
 This would enable the device to run from battery power and charge only when the carbon intensity is low.